Civilian (Wye Oak album)

 Civilian is the third studio album by indie band Wye Oak.
 It was released on March 8, 2011, by Merge Records in the United States and City Slang in Europe.

 The A.V.
 Club named Civilian the best album of 2011.

 Release

 On February 27, 2011, Wye Oak announced the release of their new album, along with the title track.

 Music video

 The music video for "Fish" was released on April 8, 2011.

 On September 2, 2011, Wye Oak released the music video for "Holy Holy".
 It was directed by Jeremy Johnstone and produced by Greg Beauchamp.

 10th Anniversary Reissue

-On October 22, 2021, to mark the 10th anniversary of the album, Merge Records released "Civilian + Cut All The Wires 2009-2011".
-In addition to the original "Civilian" album, a second disc containing 12 demos and outtakes from the "Civilian" sessions was included.
+On October 22, 2021, to mark the 10th anniversary of the album, Merge released Civilian + Cut All the Wires 2009–2011.
+In addition to the original Civilian album, a second disc containing 12 demos and outtakes from the album's sessions was included.

 In popular culture

 An edited version of the title track of Civilian was featured in the 2011 trailer for the second season of The Walking Dead and also the closing scene of the second-season episode "18 Miles Out" (2012).
 "Civilian" was also featured in the final scene of the 13th episode of the North American remake of Being Human (2011), in the episode "The Man Who Sailed Around His Soul" of One Tree Hill (2011), in the episode "Thy Will Be Done" of Underbelly: Badness (2012), in the ending scene of the Animal Kingdom third-season episode "Prey", and in the final scene of the Longmire season 4 finale "What Happens on the Rez..."
 (2015), as well in the films Safety Not Guaranteed (2012) and The Odd Way Home (2013).